Devops-Interview-Prep/switch-prep/Tools/IAC/Terraform/Syntax/Loops.md

 - *How to iterate over List using for?*

-Same as above use string inplace of map
+Same as above use string inplace of set

 ```
 for_each = { for idx, value in var.my_list : idx => value }